 A lot of people probably don’t think this has anything to do with entitlement.

-A child turning up his or her nose at a plate of food has everything to do with entitlement.
+A child turning up his or her nose at a plate of food has everything to do with entitlement (unless there are medical, sensory, or neurodivergent issues.)

-I won’t abide a picky eater.
 I don’t make short order meals for my family.
-We eat all meals together every single day.
+We eat meals together every single day.

 I do everything in my power not to contribute to the pickiness.